suns-18/SaimonAssistant/README.md

-# SaimonAssistant
+# SeimonAssistant

 A personal assistant app.

-## What is "Saimon"
+## What is "Seimon"
-Sai means "Sea" in Yuniewugian(A natural language spoken in ROY, a fictional country)
+Sei means "Sea" in Yuniewugian(A natural language spoken in ROY, a fictional country)

 and -mon means